The Oregon Department of Energy releases new Oregon Energy Strategy

 Energy Trust offered input into this statewide strategy through participation in an ODOE advisory council and a work group focused on building efficiency, electrification and distributed energy resources, as well as by submitting comments on the draft strategy.
 Energy Trust will be a partner in its implementation through ongoing collaboration with ODOE, other state agencies and utilities.

-The Oregon Energy Strategy also calls for near-term policy action to scale up incentives, financing and program infrastructure to help more Oregonians gain access to clean energy solutions through weatherization programs, incentivizing heat pumps, investing in multimodal transit and enabling strategic electrification.
+The Oregon Energy Strategy also calls for near-term policy action to scale up incentives and financing to help more Oregonians gain access to clean energy solutions through weatherization programs, incentivizing heat pumps, investing in multimodal transit and enabling strategic electrification.

 Extreme weather events and disasters pose challenges to the grid and communities, making resilience essential.
 To strengthen resilience, the strategy calls for coordination between electricity and natural gas utilities; funding resilience investments in weatherization, batteries and distributed energy; and planning for system vulnerabilities.